 No studies of cancer or birth defects in animals from eating, drinking, or breathing in silver compounds were found.
 Therefore, it is not known if these effects would occur in humans.
-One study of animals who drank silver compounds mixed with water for most of their lives found no effect on fertility.
+One study of animals drinking silver compounds mixed with water for most of their life found no effect on fertility.
 Another study found that reproductive tissues were damaged in animals after they received injections of silver nitrate.
-However, the tissue recovered even while the animals received more injections of silver nitrate.
-Tests in animals show that silver compounds are likely to be lifethreatening for humans only when large amounts (that is, grams) are swallowed, and that skin contact www.atsdr.cdc.gov/
+However, the tissues recovered even while the animals received more injections of silver nitrate.
+Tests in animals show that silver compounds are likely to be lifethreatening for humans only when large amounts (that is, grams) are swallower and that skin contact with silver compounds is very unlikely to be lifethreatening.